3.2.1 Rural District (R)

-1) Minimum project size and frontage on public road: 10 acres with a minimum of 30 feet of frontage on a public road either by fee simple ownership or by exclusive easement
+- Minimum project size and frontage on public road: 10 acres with a minimum of 30 feet of frontage on a public road either by fee simple ownership or by exclusive easement.

-2) There shall be no more than two farmhouse cluster developments permitted per tract as that tract existed on February 18, 2003.
+- There shall be no more than two farmhouse cluster developments permitted per tract.

-3) Private drives shall be paved in accordance with the Town of Huntersville construction standards.
-The private street right-of-way or easement shall be of sufficient width to accommodate drainage/water quality treatment associated with the private drive.
-Gates are prohibited for farmhouse cluster private drives.
+- Private drives shall be paved in accordance with the Town of Huntersville construction standards.
+The private street right-of-way or easement shall be sufficient width to accommodate drainage/water quality treatment associated with the private drive.
 Further, the recorded easement shall have at least 30’ of frontage on a public street.
 In the event two farmhouse clusters are established, the private drive serving those farmhouse clusters may be connected provided:

-11) A Farmhouse Cluster requires an approved Farmhouse Cluster subdivision plan, according to the requirements of the Huntersville Subdivision Ordinance including approval by the Town Board and shall meet all other requirements for review and approval, which may include preliminary plan approval prior to approval of a final plat.
+11. A Farmhouse Cluster requires an approved Farmhouse Cluster subdivision plan, according to the requirements of the Huntersville Subdivision Ordinance including approval by Planning Staff and shall meet all other requirements for review and approval, which may include preliminary plan approval prior to approval of a final plat.

 f) Special Requirements: Conservation Subdivisions